How to Buy Crypto in Australia

 In short

 There are several ways to buy crypto in Australia, with the most common one being buying through an exchange.
-Simple choose an exchange (we choose Swyftx) and then follow these simple steps:
+Simple choose a reputable exchange like Swyftx and follow these simple steps:

 - Create an account